Super Bowl I: Halftime show

 The halftime show was produced by Tommy Walker, and featured trumpeter Al Hirt, the marching bands from the University of Arizona and Grambling College, the Ana-Hi-Steppers (more information below), 300 pigeons, 10,000 balloons and a flying demonstration by the hydrogen-peroxide-propelled Bell Rocket Air Men.
 In addition, the halftime featured a local high school drill team, the Ana-Hi-Steppers from Anaheim High School.
 The team joined the two university marching bands to form an outline of a United States map.
 Their transportation to and from the game was by school bus.
 This team was chosen due to their connection to Tommy Walker, whose children attended Anaheim High School.
 He had seen the Ana-Hi-Steppers perform and chose them over nationally famous drill teams since he only had three weeks to cast and produce the show.

-During the halftime show the Chief's QB, Len Dawson, was photographed by a Life Magazine photographer, while he was resting in a chair on the sidelines, calming inhaling on a cigarette, with a bottle of Fresca between his feet.
+During the halftime show the Chief's QB, Len Dawson, was photographed by a Life Magazine photographer, while he was resting in a chair on the sidelines, calmly inhaling on a cigarette, with a bottle of Fresca between his feet.